meet-projects/Y2-2015-Day-4c/README.md

 We've already imported the relevant portions of SQLAlchemy for you into the Python file `web_app.py`.

 In the function `view_my_friends()`, change the first line so that it actually reads all the people from the database into the variable `friends`.
-After completing this exercise, when you go to `http://127.0.0.1:5000/` in your web browser, you should see a list of all the people you added to the database in the SQLAlchemy lab.
+After completing this exercise, when you go to `http://127.0.0.1:5000/` in your web browser, you should see a list of all the people you added to the database in [Database Lab 2](https://github.com/meet-projects/y2-db-lab2).